karthik-s-dev/talkinglands/readme.md

 #### **GET-Points(bounding box query)**
 - Request at endpoint `/points/bounding_box` with coordinates for a bounding box such as north, south, east and west.
+- This will return list of Points within the Bounding box.

+#### **GET-Points(Radius query)**
+- Request at endpoint `/points/radius` with latitude, longitude and Radius.
-- This will return list of Points.
+- This will return list of Points within radius.